 Figure 2: The locations of SBP profiles (red dashed), 2015 AG profiles (black), 2001 legacy AG profiles (grey) shown over the gridded multibeam bathymetry for the area.
 S1-S4 are the bathymetric highs described by Jakobsson et al. (2018) and referred to in the text.
 UN is Unnamed Glacier; BGl is Belgrade Glacier.
 Glacial lineations denoting the former directions of ice flow are shown as black arrows (after Jakobsson et al., 2018).
-Sediment cores used to correlate seismo-acoustic facies with sediment lithofacies are also shown (see Supplementary Information).
+Sediment cores used to correlate seismo-acoustic facies with sediment lithofacies are also shown.